 Distilled water is completely pure, which might make you assume that it would be better for you than tap water or other kinds of filtered water.
 But that isn’t the case.
 Because water often contains minerals, like magnesium and calcium, as well as electrolytes.
 These are important for keeping our bodies in balance.
-So drinking distilled water is perfectly safe, but you won’t want to use it as a substitute for your normal drinking water all of the time.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+So drinking distilled water is perfectly safe, but you won’t want to use it as a substitute for your normal drinking water all of the time.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?